 7.1 The person bringing forward the concern will be named in the written record.
-Where they request to remain anonymous this will be respected as far as possible.
-However, there may be circumstances where this is not possible e.g. where a fair disciplinary investigation is needed or where a later criminal investigation is required.
+Where they request to remain anonymous this will be respected as far as

 8.0 Should staff report concerns about themselves (i.e. self-report)?